learn-academy-2022-echo/full-stack-rails-WalkerTexas-coder/README.md

   #### Strong Params
  -  utelizing the params method and the require we can identify what we are allowing to be sent into our application and reject everything else

+ ### updating the New View and controller
+  Currently our view does not allow for the information to be published to our database.
+Require is calling on a symbol of :hike that should represent a generic object for our class.
+TO navigate this we need to
+  - change the form_with method from using
+    - url: 'table_name', local: true
+    to
+    - model: @instance_variable

+  This means we need a generic instance of our class to send over from the new method with we can creat by assigning an @instance_variable to ModelName.new
+  - in my case @hike = Hike.new

 # Update
 # Delete